The per-occurrence limit is the most your insurance company will pay for a single covered loss under the terms of your policy.

 Per-occurrence limits are necessary for two reasons:

-The aggregate limit is the maximum amount of money an insurer will pay you for multiple claims during the policy period.
+The aggregate limit is the maximum amount of money an insurer will pay you for all incidents and claims during the policy period.
+The policy period is typically one year.

 In short, claims-made policies must be active when an incident is reported to collect on a claim.
 But if you have an occurrence policy, you can collect on a claim even after your policy expires if the incident occurred while you were covered.

 Insureon helps small business owners compare business insurance quotes with one easy online application.
-Start an application today to determine the right amount of protection for your needs.
+Start an application today to get the right amount of protection for your needs.
+A licensed insurance agent can help make sure your policy matches your business's risks and budget.